thomasbattram/thesis/meetings/2020-06-18/notes.md

 1. Nic's on intro
 2. Tom's fig 4 (related to Nic's at start of discussion) --> Is it all just lack of power?
 3. Nic's in 2nd paragraph of discussion

+__NOTES__
+Added some comments to the manuscript

+## ewas-gwas comparison project

+don't use causal and consequential.
+Just use GWAS-specific and EWAS-specific pathways

+for pathway analysis, worth using stringdb instead of other pathway databases

+Interesting question: could you recapitulate GWAS genes from EWAS genes.
+Of course this depends on the trait...

+Also important to think about how genetic architecture and epigenetic architecture of traits would relate to their "overlap".

+Strikingly there is so little overlap between EWAS and GWAS.
+This suggests they are measuring separate things...
+And gives weight to the idea that DNA methylation is more similar to other observational phenotypes than genotype